 Relocating from London to Barcelona

 After all, there were reasons I wanted to relocate, however it was never running away.
 I had this desire to run towards the new, the fresh and the undiscovered and I knew the price.
-I was leaving behind great friends, who always offered me help and support when I needed it.
-I was giving up my favourite places and London’s incredible and diverse offering in terms of art and culture, my creative oxygen, to yet again jump into the unknown.
+Leaving behind great friends, who always offered me help and support when I needed it.
+Giving up my favourite places and London’s incredible and diverse offering in terms of art and culture, my creative oxygen, to yet again jump into the unknown.

 The mistakes and failures are a part of my life.
 They feel almost integrated into any decisions I make and challenges I set my mind on so I just learned to embrace them.
 I do not want to float through life.
 I believe that if you “play safe” and do not push your limits this is what you get.
 A pleasant life.
 No cuts, no bruises and equally no thrills.

 I am a Londoner at heart but I moved to the UK from Poznań, a city situated in western Poland.
 Although it now feels like ages ago I will never forget that very warm Friday in June 2005 when my parents and friends came to the coach station to say their goodbyes.
 I still remember the lump in my throat and few tears.
 Fast forward eight years and couple of months and I was in the cab going to the airport.
 I had that familiar lump in my throat but the tears were saved for the days and weeks to come.
 Some things will never change I suppose or maybe it is just in the family?
 One way ticket.
 Without a safety net.